Vyshnavi1215/Collections-in-java/README.md

 Queue is best used when we need to do any operation in First In First Out Order.

-Before processing if we want to represent a group of individual objects, then we go for Queue.
+Before processing if we want to store a group of individual objects, then we go for Queue.

 For example consider a message to be sent for 100 people then the recepients should be stored in prior before sending then we can use